 Another classic stereotype, albeit with a difference.
 This one is backed up by data.
 The Scandinavian nations, and in fact the Nordic countries in general, seem to always rank highly in various quality of life surveys.

 Let’s take a look at the UN’s World Happiness Report.
-Finland, Denmark, Norway and Iceland ranked first through fourth in the 2019 edition.
-Sweden ranked seventh.
+The Nordic countries all ranked in the top ten of the most recent report, once again.
 So does that really mean that Scandinavians are the happiest people on earth?

-Well, no. Not all researchers agree with the methodology used to establish happiness or quality of life.
-Of course, it boils down to the definition of happiness.
+Well, no, not exactly.
+Not all researchers agree with the methodology used to establish happiness or quality of life.
+Of course, it also boils down to the definition of happiness.

 Some American expats living in the region say that “contentment” is a more appropriate word for how Scandinavians feel about their lives: